ZanderKoch/statsdashboard/README.md

 # How it works

 The first step would normally have been to get a `.csv` report file of course completions from FoUU's Learning Management System.
-That data is confidential though so I am working on a script that generates suitable dummy data.
+That data is confidential though so I have made a script that generates suitable dummy data.

 The `.csv` file should be named `input.csv` and placed in the root directory of the project so the script `processData.js` can find it.
 That script will then read all the data in the `.csv` file, cryptographically hash the usernames and add the data to an SQLite database which is saved as a `.sqlite` file in the `public` directory.